bunzosteele/dbs-lc/README.md

 ## 2. Set Up the Google Apps Script Proxy *(Optional)*

-The Apps Script proxy enables fetching CLA data directly from Google Sheets by URL, and loading item icons from Wowhead. **This step is optional** — if you set `"enable_apps_script": false` in `config.json`, you can skip it entirely and paste CLA CSV data manually in the dashboard instead.
+The Apps Script proxy enables fetching CLA data directly from Google Sheets by URL, loading item icons from Wowhead, and fetching Warcraftlogs player data. **This step is optional** and requires a non-trivial amount of work. — if you leave `"enable_apps_script": false` in `config.json`, you can skip it entirely and paste CLA CSV data manually in the dashboard instead.

 If you want to enable Apps Script, see **[APPS-SCRIPT.md](APPS-SCRIPT.md)** for full setup instructions.